 - If you have a private loan: The terms vary, so check your promissory note.

 If you’re behind on your Navient student loan payments, immediately contact Navient and make plans to get your account current.
-If the problem is that you simply forget to make payments, enroll in autopay so that you can pay consistently on-time, in the future.
+If the problem is that you simply forget to make payments, enroll in autopay so that you can pay consistently on-time in the future.

 If you’ve brought your account current, that doesn’t necessarily mean the record of the late payment will come off your credit report.
+Unfortunately, negative information can stick around and affect student loan borrowers for years to come.

 How to get Navient off your credit report?
 Sometimes, the only thing that works is time: